|Professor in the School of Modern Languages and Cultures||A47, Elvet Riverside I||+44 (0) 191 33 43458|

 - Sunderland, Luke (2012).
 Bueve d'Hantone/Bovo d'Antona: Exile, Translation and the History of the Chanson de geste.
 In Rethinking Medieval Translation: Ethics, Politics, Theory.
 Campbell, Emma & Mills, Robert D.S.
 Brewer.
 226-242.

 - Sunderland, Luke (2008).
 The (Future) Perfect Knight: Repetition in the Cycle de Guillaume d’Orange.
 In Rhythms: Essays in French Literature, Thought and Culture.
 Lindley, Elizabeth & McMahon, Laura Oxford: Peter Lang.
 87-99.

 - Sunderland, Luke (2022).
-The Orders of Nature: Mineralogical, Botanical and Zoological Classification in the Livre des propriétés des choses.
-Journal of Medieval and Early Modern Studies 52(2).
+The Restless Orders of Nature: Multispecies Classification in Jean Corbechon's Livre des propriétés des choses.
+Journal of Medieval and Early Modern Studies 52(2): 253-284.

 - Sunderland, Luke (2020).
 Visualizing Elemental Ontology in the Livre des propriétés des choses.
 Romanic Review 111(1): 106-127.

 - Sunderland, Luke (2019).
 A Cosmopolitan Middle Ages?
 Exemplaria 31(1): 63-72.

 - Sunderland, Luke (2018).
 Medieval Cultures and Modern Crises: Agamben’s Troubadours, Angels and Monks.
 Angelaki: Journal of the Theoretical Humanities 23(5): 77-93.